 Expected product size from the plate tags was confirmed on 4% agarose gel.
 PCR products were purified using a Qiagen Qiaquik Spin kit. qPCR was performed on all plate tag PCR products using a light cycler and KAPA Illumina sequencing quantification kit. qPCR results were used to pool approximately equal amounts of all samples, and 100μl of this multiplexed sample were run on a 4% gel.
 Products of the desired size (260-290bp) were isolated from each lane, and purified using a Qiagen gel purify kit and another qPCR was run on the purified sample.

-Analysis of Pooled Strain Genotyping Data
+Analysis of pooled strain genotyping data

 Pooled strain genotyping PCR products were sequenced using an Illumina HiSeq, and the reads were demultiplexed into individual samples corresponding to a plate and well of origin using a Perl script.